iwataka/ctrlp-quickref.vim/readme.md

-# CtrlP QuickRef
+# ctrlp-quickref.vim

 This plug-in is an extension of CtrlP and provides quick access to any references in your local environment.
+Install this plug-in and register some paths in specified variable or file, then you can open any files on the fly.

 ## Usage